cert-manager/website/content/en/docs/contributing/e2e.md

 ### Certificates
 This suite tests certificate functionality against all issuers.
 #### Feature sets
-This exists to only test a certain feature (eg. Email SAN) against issuers that support this feature.
+This exists to only test a certain feature (e.g. Email SAN) against issuers that support this feature.
 Each test specifies a used feature using `s.checkFeatures(feature)`, this is then checked against the issuer's `UnsupportedFeatures` list to check if it can be ran against the issuer.